What is two-factor login?

 - FISMA.
 AWS enables government agency customers to achieve and sustain compliance with the Federal Information Security Management Act (FISMA).

-SecureMailbox follows the guidelines (Safe Harbor) as issued by the U.S. Department of Commerce regarding collection, use, transfer and conservation of personal data from the European Union, European Economic Area and Switzerland.
+SecureMailbox follows the guidelines as issued by the U.S. Department of Commerce regarding collection, use, transfer and conservation of personal data from the European Union, European Economic Area and Switzerland.
 Additionally, customers have built healthcare applications compliant with HIPPA’s Security and Privacy Rules on AWS.

 Can anyone use SecureMailbox?